MissingMaps/blog/2018-01-28-canaan-drones.md

 Given the Mavic Pro’s size and sensor capabilities, it takes more flights and many more pictures than a fixed wing drone to cover the large areas needed for this mission, To account for this, we included 20 batteries and utilized power converters that could charge batteries in our vehicle while flights continued.

 To improve accuracy of our orthomosaic, at each launch point, ground control points (GCPs) were used.
-(DAN TO ADD SOMETHING HERE)
+GPS coordinates are taken at the center of the GCP and when the orthomosaic is created, it can be georectified in QGIS by manually changing the latitude and longitude of the GCP in the image.

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/canaan-drones_GCP-placed.jpg">